ComplianceAsCode/content/tests/README.md

 ## Prerequisites

-You can use the more powerful VM-based tests, or more lightweight Docker-based tests.
+You can use the more powerful VM-based tests, or more lightweight container-based tests.

 For the Test Suite to work, you need to have libvirt domains prepared for testing.